-Real home prices have grown 24% over the last five years, while real income has only grown 8%, according to reporting from the Wall Street Journal.
+People's living situations around the world are dictated in large part by the cost of living.
+And in the last five years, real home prices have swelled by 24% while real income has only grown 8%, according to reporting from the Wall Street Journal.
 This disparity between income growth and home prices has worsened what was already a global housing crisis.
-Cities around the world, from New York to London and Sydney to Berlin, are now wrestling with how to make living more affordable for their citizens.
+Cities around the world, from New York and London to Sydney and Berlin, are wrestling with how to make living more affordable for their citizens.
+You can see how living standards vary in locations around the world: In the most expensive cities, such as Hong Kong, Paris, and Singapore, you get less square footage for far more money.
+That translates into more people living with roommates, in tiny studio apartments, or—as is the case in Hong Kong—"micro-apartments."
+These dwellings come in stark contrast to palatial homesteads on rolling hills on countrysides where property comes at a fraction of the cost.

-Using various sources, Stacker has compiled a list of 25 unique homes from around the world.
-From micro-apartments in Hong Kong to turf huts in Iceland, these homes may be wildly different from the high rises and detached homes we’re used to—but they’re incredibly significant in the cultures from which they come.
-Even more importantly, as Habitat for Humanity points out, these decent housing options have removed barriers for opportunity, success, and health for generations of families.
+Housing is also influenced by culture, from turf huts in Iceland to circular yurts in Mongolia.
+Using various sources, Stacker has curated a gallery of 25 unique homes from around the world.
+These homes may be wildly different from the high rises and detached homes we’re used to—but they’re incredibly significant in the cultures from which they come.
+Even more importantly, these decent housing options have removed barriers for opportunity, success, and health for generations of families.

 You may also like: 30 beautiful structures from the mind of Frank Lloyd Wright